scottalford75/Remora-docs/docs/source/software/linuxcnc-config.rst

 | 64  =	6.250MHz on RPI3
 | 32 =	12.5MHz on RPI3
 | 16 = 25MHz on RPI3
-| Defaults are based on chip type. generally used for trouble shooting and fine tuning.
+| Defaults are based on chip type.

 .. code-block::